apeiros/baretest/README.markdown

 * Flags for color and verbose (\[no-]color and \[no-]verbose) for the executable
 * Passing on flags/options for formatters
 * baretest --init [LAYOUT], to create the necessary directory structure
+* Detect whether baretest is run from an interactive terminal or not and adjust defaults (no-color e.g.)
 * Alternative CLI runner with status implicit via colored/bg-colored descriptions
 * Alternative CLI runner which prints the name of the test prior the label and rewrites the line when the test has executed to add status & coloring.